← Return to Terminal Root

 Updating to the Latest Version

 OpenZero receives constant upgrades.
-You can safely run the install command again at any time.
-The installer is designed to fetch the newest code, UI patches, and autonomous tags without deleting your private `.env` keys or your chat logs.
+You can safely run the update command at any time.
+The updater is designed to fetch the newest code, UI patches, Ollama runtime refreshes, and local model repairs without deleting your private .env keys or your chat logs.

 RECOMMENDED OS: LINUX MINT